Akthegreat223/sportify.mvp/README.md

 To become the go-to platform for finding and playing sports locally.

-From one city → to everywhere.
+From one city → to everywhere..